dreamfactorysoftware/platform-wiki/technical-documentation/1-trackers/lua-tracker/Lua-Tracker.md

 local snowplow = require( "snowplow" )
 ```

-That"s it - you are now ready to initialize a tracker instance.
+That's it - you are now ready to initialize a tracker instance.

 [Back to top](#top)